EnterpriseDB/tpa/docs/configure-instance.md

 ```

-The hashed password is created by installing **passlib** and running the following commands: (at the password prompt enter the password to be hashed)
+The hashed password is created by installing **passlib** and running the
+following commands (at the password prompt enter the password to be hashed)

 ```
 $ pip install passlib